ibm-cloud-docs/databases-for-redis/best-practices.md

 g.
 Split large data: It is recommended that large datasets should be split into smaller chunks with more keys, ie split your data over multiple keys

 h.
-Batch schedule: Databases for Redis is scheduled to create automated backups everyday at a scheduled time.
+Batch schedule: {{site.data.keyword.databases-for-redis}} is scheduled to create automated backups everyday at a scheduled time.
 During this time, your databases IOPS are utilized.
 It is recommended that customers should not run their own batch jobs at this time.

 g.
-Setup notifications channels: We recommend Databases for Redis customers to setup email ids in IBM Accounts to receive periodic updates on version changes, end-of-life or maintenance schedules.
+Setup notifications channels: We recommend {{site.data.keyword.databases-for-redis}} customers to setup email ids in IBM Accounts to receive periodic updates on version changes, end-of-life or maintenance schedules.
 They can also monitor their IBM Account notification icon to receive these updates.

 We have also written a blog which lists further details on the best practices.
 Refer link for details